securzecom/dpdpa-docs/docs/2. DPDPA Rules/14 - Rights of Data Principals.md

 Each organisation must clearly publish, on its website or mobile app, the **method by which users can submit privacy requests** and the **information needed for identification**.
 This means the process should not be hidden in fine print or require legal expertise.

 The published channels might include:
-- A **dedicated privacy-rights portal** where individuals can request data access or deletion;
+- A **dedicated privacy-rights page or section on the portal** where individuals can request data access or deletion;
 - A **verified email address** such as *privacy@companyname.in*; or
 - A **Consent Manager dashboard** integrated with the platform.